mawinkler/playground-one/docs/getting-started/life-cycle.md

 With this you can always query how to connect to your running EC2 instances.
 All instances support SSH connections, the Windows Server Remote Desktop as well.
 For RDP Use the configured `admin` user, the ip address and password for srv1.

+## Play with the Playground One

+It's a playground, or?
+Experiment and hopefully learn a few things.
+For your guidance, there are some prepared scenarios for you to go through.
+Find them in the navigation pane.

 ## Tear Down

 If you want to destroy your environment completely or only parts of it